This article was first published on 8 July 2020 and has been updated with additional reporting.

 The qualifying Singapore entity must also have at least 30% equity share in the Special Purpose Vehicle and the overseas venture needs to complement the Singapore company’s core operations and demonstrate clear economic spin-offs to Singapore.

 To apply and to find out more, you can contact the Participating Financial Institutions, including OCBC, DBS, UOB, Maybank Singapore, RHB Bank, Resona Merchant Bank Asia or e-mail Enterprise Singapore.

 Multichannel E-commerce Platform (MEP) Programme

-If you want to use e-commerce to sell products overseas, you can tap on the Multichannel E-commerce Platform (MEP) Programme, which is a joint initiative by Enterprise Singapore and the Infocomm Media Development Authority (IMDA).
+If you want to use e-commerce to sell products overseas, you can tap on the Multichannel E-commerce Platform (MEP) Programme under the Grow Digital initiative, which is a joint initiative by Enterprise Singapore and the Infocomm Media Development Authority (IMDA).

 Whether you’re a manufacturer, retailer or distributor, MEP connects you with a pre-approved list of platforms you can use to list and sell your products on multiple overseas e-marketplaces and reach new customers.

 In addition, the MEP Programme includes digital marketing support to help you increase brand value and drive traffic, and provides training programmes from the Singapore Institute of Retail Studies so you can learn how to run a successful e-commerce business.